leegee/shop/README.md

 ## Environment

-Create a `.env` file in the root directory with the following keys:
+Create a `.env` file in the root directory with  `googlesheetsapikey` and optionally `currencyconverterapikey`.

-    googlesheetsapikey
-    currencyconverterapikey

 Create a Google Sheet: one sheet per shop category each sheet with columns:

     name title category price description image largeImage

-Update `src/Config.js`.
-****
+Update `src/Config.js` to reflect your Sheet.

 ## Original README

 ### SHOP